kinmen/Team-16/README.md

 After building the dictionary of conditional probabilities, we go back to using MapReduce for prediction.

-The following files are run to clean up validation data into the format that we want to finally do our predictions.
+The following files are run to get the validation data into the format that is useful for us.
 They are run with <code>validation-20, titleid_tokensid.txt, queryid_tokensid.txt, descriptionsid_tokensid.txt, and purchasedkeywordid_tokensid.txt (appended as in Prediction By Similarity Index), userid_profile.txt</code>:

 <ol>
     <li><code>naive_mapper_tok_1.py, naive_reducer_tok_1.py</code></li>